artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``title``

-**DACS Rule:** In the absence of a meaningful formal title, compose a brief title that uniquely identifies the material.
+**DACS Rule**: In the absence of a meaningful formal title, compose a brief title that uniquely identifies the material.

 **EAD** See the EAD mappings in the related fields above.